tractionguest/lenel-sdk/docs/EventsApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::EventsApi.new
+api_instance = LenelSDK::EventsApi.new

 id = 56 # Integer | Id of the event subscription to modify.

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.

 opts = {
-  modified_event_subscription: LenelClient::ModifiedEventSubscription.new, # ModifiedEventSubscription | The modified event subscription.
+  modified_event_subscription: LenelSDK::ModifiedEventSubscription.new, # ModifiedEventSubscription | The modified event subscription.
   queue: false # BOOLEAN | Queues the request as a task and returns a response identical to `GET /queue/{id}`.
 }